-The flood problem in Beijing, Chinese capital situated away from coast and major rivers, becomes more severe in the recent decades.
+The flood problem in Beijing, the Chinese capital situated away from the coast and major rivers, becomes more severe in recent decades.

 The Drainage System in the Round City

 The Round City is located in the heart of Beijing, between Northern Sea Park (Beihai Park) and Middle Sea & Southern Sea (Zhongnanhai, the central headquarters of the Chinese government).

 There is no single drainage ditch on the ground, nor is any drain opening in the 276 metres long walls that encircle the Round City detected.